-Traders rely on long-established trusting business relationships with the local Native Americans.
+Traders rely on long-established, trusting business relationships with the local Native Americans.
 This trust is often established over generations in the trading business.
 Traders know the families and value their business.
-They deal in authentic Indian objects of art, jewelry, rugs and pottery and can provide certificates of authenticity for these items.
+They deal in authentic Native American objects of art, jewelry, rugs, and pottery and can provide certificates of authenticity for these items.
+The traders know the origin of these items, meaning they know the families who made them.
+Dealing with a well-known trader means that you are buying a Native American item only one step removed from the person who made it.

-In order to understand the art and craft items and the trading process, it would be helpful to first visit a historic trading post such as The Hubbell Trading Post,which is still active and is part of the National Park Service.
-Toadlina Trading Post, also near Gallup, has a weaving museum that will help orient you to Native American rugs.
-Richardson's Tradingm right on Route 66 in Gallup offers tours for groups consisting of 8 - 40 people.
+Toadlena Trading Post, also near Gallup, has a weaving museum that will help you learn about Native American rugs.
+Richardson's Cash Pawn, right on Route 66 in Gallup, offers tours for groups from eight to 40 people.
 The tours are free and take about 2.5 hours.
-You will learn all about the trading system, about Native American art and jewelry and rugs and see areas of this historic tradng company the public would not normally see.
-You need to call ahead to make arrangements.
+You will learn all about the trading system, about Native American art and jewelry and rugs, and see areas of this historic trading company the public would not normally see.
+You should call ahead to make arrangements.
 Another Gallup trading post, Ellis Tanner Trading Company, is also worth a look.